LightYagami116/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  map is chainable meaning you can attach other methods onto it which is something you can't do with forEach due to the fact that it doesn't return anything.

 2. What is the difference between a function and a method?

+  Since functions are objects in JavaScript a method is basically an object reference to a function.

 3. What is closure?

+  A closure is a nested function that gives you access to an outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+  1. What is the object calling?
+  2. How is it being called?
+  3. Am I being called in as a method?
+  4. What scope am I in?

 5. Why do we need super() in an extended class?

+  It's used to refer to the parent class and to access the parent's properties and methods.

 ## Project Set up